kelllyy101/expense_py/README.md

 #### Site Goals
 Site Goals:

 1. Efficient Expense Tracking: The primary goal of the Expense Tracker CLI is to provide users with a streamlined and efficient way to track their expenses.
-Users should be able to easily record their expenditures, categorize them, and view a summary of their spending patterns.
+Users should be able to easily record their expenditures, categorise them, and view a summary of their spending patterns.

 2. Simplified Budget Management: The tool aims to simplify budget management for individuals and businesses alike.
 Users can set budget limits for different expense categories and receive notifications when they are nearing or exceeding these limits.

-3. Customizable Categories: The Expense Tracker CLI offers the flexibility to create custom expense categories to align with users' specific financial needs and preferences.
+3. Customisable Categories: The Expense Tracker CLI offers the flexibility to create custom expense categories to align with users' specific financial needs and preferences.
 This allows for more accurate expense tracking and analysis.

 4. Insightful Expense Reports: The tool generates detailed and insightful expense reports, providing users with a comprehensive overview of their spending habits over specific time periods.
-These reports can help users identify areas where they can cut back or optimize their expenses.
+These reports can help users identify areas where they can cut back or optimise their expenses.

 5. Data Security and Privacy: Ensuring the security and privacy of users' financial data is a top priority.
 The Expense Tracker CLI implements robust data encryption and protection measures to safeguard sensitive information.